Dinkoism: Description

 The religion purports to worship Dinkan, a comic book character.
 Dinkoists celebrate the character—a superhero mouse that appeared in 1983 in defunct Malayalam-language children's magazine Balamangalam—as their God for the purpose of exposing superstitions and fallacies and practices of traditional religions.

 Events and protests

-The concept of Dinkoism has spread through the social media but the movement has organised protest events.
+The concept of Dinkoism has spread through social media but the movement has also organised protest events.
 On January 30, 2016, a group of Dinkoists, under the banner of Mooshikasena (Rat Army) held a mock protest in front of Dhe Puttu restaurant owned by popular actor Dileep alleging his upcoming film Professor Dinkan hurt their religious sentiments, mocking similar protests happening worldwide.

 Earlier Dinkoism was in news when an expatriate Dinkoist living in California obtained a license plate with the inscription DINKAN for his car, out of his devotion for Dinkan.
 In 2016, J. Devika wrote an article about the concept of Dinkoism and the logic of the market.